Establishing an Allies/Safe Zone Program

 - Homosexual: A person who is emotionally, physically and/or sexually attracted to a person of the same sex.

-- Gay: A common and acceptable term for male homosexuals, but also used when referring to both men and women.
+- Gay: A common term for men who are attracted to men; sometimes used when referring to both gay men and lesbians.

-- Lesbian: A common and acceptable term for female homosexuals.
+- Lesbian: A common term for women who are attracted to women.

-- Bisexual: A person who is emotionally, physically, and/or sexually attracted to both men and women.
+- Bisexual (or Bi): A person who is emotionally, physically, and/or sexually attracted to both men and women, though not necessarily equally or at the same time.

 - Transgender (or Trans): An umbrella term for people whose gender identity or expression is different from those typically associated with the sex assigned to them at birth (e.g., the sex listed on their birth certificate).
 Click here to read HRC's Transgender FAQ.

 - Queer: In the past, this term was a derogatory word for gay men and lesbians.
-It has been reclaimed by more radical LGBT activists during the 1980s and used in the slogans of ACT UP and Queer Nation (We're here, we're queer, get used to it!).
-Considered a more inclusive term than gay, queer also sometimes refers to a more radical and confrontational type of activism.
+During the 1980s the term was reclaimed and used in the slogans of some LGBT activist groups ACT UP and Queer Nation (We're here, we're queer, get used to it!).
+Considered a more inclusive term than gay, some people -- particularly those from younger generations who would rather not identify themselves with a specific label -- identify themselves instead with the umbrella term "queer."

 - Heterosexual: A person who is emotionally, physically and/or sexually attracted to members of the opposite sex.